-The main objective of the project LIFE TO GRASSLANDS is the improvement of the conservation status of dry grasslands in Eastern Slovenia through overgrowth removal and establishment of appropriate long-term use of dry grassland.
-Two project targeted priority habitat types are: Semi-natural dry grasslands and scrubland facies on calcareous substrates (Festuco-Brometalia) ((* important orchid sites) (EU_6210(*)) and Species-rich Nardus grasslands, on silicious substrates in mountain areas (and submountain areas in Continental Europe) (EU_6230(*)).
-The project area consists of four project sub-areas: Haloze, Gorjanci Kum and Pohorje.
+The main objective of the project LIFE TO GRASSLANDS was the improvement of the conservation status of dry grasslands in Eastern Slovenia through overgrowth removal and establishment of appropriate long-term use of dry grassland.
+Two project targeted priority habitat types were: Semi-natural dry grasslands and scrubland facies on calcareous substrates (Festuco-Brometalia) ((* important orchid sites) (EU_6210(*)) and Species-rich Nardus grasslands, on silicious substrates in mountain areas (and submountain areas in Continental Europe) (EU_6230(*)).
+The project area consisted of four project sub-areas: Haloze, Gorjanci Kum and Pohorje.

-The project is concretization and upgrading of the existing system of management of dry grassland in Slovenia through Natura 2000 Management Programme for Slovenia (2015-2020).
-It will lead to dissemination of good practice examples in the field of active management of Natura 2000 sites in Slovenia as well as elsewhere in central European region.
+The project was concretization and upgrading of the existing system of management of dry grassland in Slovenia through Natura 2000 Management Programme for Slovenia (2015-2020).
+It led to dissemination of good practice examples in the field of active management of Natura 2000 sites in Slovenia as well as elsewhere in central European region.

-Preparatory action A.1 – Analysis of the initial situation of the agricultural use of dry grasslands and Action A.2 – Elaboration of the Conservation guidelines for sustainable management of HT 6210(*)/6230(*) in the project areas have been successfully completed, while preparatory actions A.3-involvement of landowners in the project identification of areas for action implementation and A.4-Permit procedures are still in progress (according to time plan).
+Preparatory action A.1 – Analysis of the initial situation of the agricultural use of dry grasslands and Action A.2 – Elaboration of the Conservation guidelines for sustainable management of HT 6210(*)/6230(*) in the project areas, A.3-involvement of landowners in the project identification of areas for action implementation and A.4-Permit procedures have been successfully completed.